QC-Labs/orange-lab/README.md

 There are some manual steps required for initial cluster setup and when adding new nodes.

-Once that's done, cluster and enabled applications can be updated with:
+Once that's done, infrastructure can be updated with:

 ```sh
 # update Pulumi.<stack>.yaml to configure modules